-Program change modes establish how MIDI program changes will be sent from the organ when a piston is pressed and what the resulting display will be in the Console ControllerTM window.
-Once a particular program change mode is selected, the organ will retain this same program change mode (even if the organ is turned off) until a new program change mode is selected.
-During normal playing conditions, the main window displays one of three letters, "U", "P" or "N", in the lower right-hand corner to signify the current program change mode.
+Program change modes establish how MIDI program changes will be sent from the organ when a piston is pressed and what the resulting display will be in the Console Controller window.
+Once a particular program change mode is selected, the organ will retain this same program change mode (even when the organ is turned off) until a new program change mode is selected.
 These three mode options determine how the organ sends program change information to MIDI devices.